 Read more tips for taking taxis in Costa Rica.

 Good news!
 Uber works in Costa Rica and has been a gift to travelers.
-It only exists in San Jose right now but it makes getting around the city so much easier.
+Uber only exists in San Jose right now (a few in Jaco and Manuel Antonio) but it makes getting around the city so much easier.

 It’s cheaper than taxis and more efficient and faster than buses.
 Perfect for getting around San Jose or to and from the airport.

 Read our tips to using Uber in Costa Rica and get $10 credit for your first ride!

 Getting around Costa Rica by motorcycle isn’t very popular due to the road conditions and infrastructure.
 Some people have done a motorcycle trip around the country though and we recommend buying or bringing a motorcycle.

 You can buy a brand new motorcycle around $2000 and up depending on the brand and size.
 Also note that you do need to have a separate motorcycle license to legally drive one here and it goes by CC’s.

 ATVs are a very popular way to get around in more rural areas.
 It’s the main mode of transportation in Santa Teresa actually!
 You can rent the by the day, week or month down in that area.